#1 on GoogleDAC/AMPMid PriceReview

 Equipment used: Macbook Air, iPhone SE first generation, Hidizs AP80 Pro-X dap

-Since The Hidizs XO and Hidizs AP80 Pro-X dap have the same SoCs, I A/Bed them by playing the AP 80 Pro-X with and without the XO.
+Since The Hidizs XO and Hidizs AP80 Pro-X dap have the same all-in-one DAC-amp chips, I A/Bed them by playing the AP 80 Pro-X with and without the XO.
 On a first listen, both sound almost identical (neutral with a tad of “warmth”), however there are distinct differences.

 The XO sounds a bit airier, wider, fluffier, livelier, and edgier than the marginally darker, bassier, and more closed-in AP 80 Pro-X with its lesser perceive treble extension.
 The XO is definitely more open with a bigger headroom, however at the expense of depth.
 Nevertheless are the differences smaller and insignificant outside of analytical listening for testing purposes.